Technofrikus/BOP-Case/README.md

 ## Printing tips
 - Please use support for the top left and bottom left part.
 But only on the connectors (dovetails).
 Not everywhere.
+- Several holes are closed with a 0,2mm thin layer, so no supports are needed there.
+Please just push through them with a screw.
 - When printing in PLA with the powder coated bed (Prusa) I would recommend using a brim.
 Otherwise warping might occur.
 - The tabs for the screws will be cut by the screws.
 So maybe increase the perimeters a little.
 - The dovetail connections are tight, tight, tight, so a well calibrated printer might be necessary.
 Also: they are not easy to disassemble.
+- Total printing time is about 23hrs in quality settings with 0,2mm layer height.

 ---